 Spend less time on resources and more time on getting the best results.
 We can offer you a range of deep learning solutions that seamlessly integrate in your high-performance computing environment.

-Twice yearly, the renowned TOP500 is published in which the fastest computer systems being used today are listed.
 Based on the Linpack benchmark performances, the list has been used to define what “supercomputers” really are and which systems can be defined as such continuously since June 1993.
-The TOP500 is edited by Prometeus GmbH, who are also responsible for hosting ISC, the main European HPC conference, every year in Frankfurt.

-ClusterVision is proud to have been listed several times, including in the top fifty: ClusterVision implemented the MAKMAN-2 installation (hardware provided by Dell) for Saudi Aramco.
+ClusterVision is proud to have been listed more than twenty times in the HPC Top500, including in the top twenty: ClusterVision implemented the MAKMAN-2 installation (hardware provided by Dell) for Saudi Aramco.
+We built the most powerful supercomputer in the Nordic region at NSC Linköping.
 The VSC-3 cluster we built for the Technische Universität Wien uses revolutionary mineral oil cooling technology, developed with our partner GRC.
 The HPC Midlands Plus installation, hosted at Loughborough University, utilises different architectures using our TrinityX cluster ecosystem.

 “ClusterVision immediately understood our HPC vision and provided us with a technologically advanced system, Viper, that has propelled the University into the top ten of UK higher educational HPC [centres] with regards to performance.
 By working closely with the University at every stage of the installation ClusterVision have helped us deliver significant ‘step-change’ in the way that our research is seen to be resourced, conducted and supported.”